On the stabilizer complexity of Hawking radiation: A dynamical model of black hole evaporation

 where \beq \mathcal{I}(q,p;z) = \frac{1}{\text{Vol}_{U(D-1)}}\int dU \;e^{izW_{U.\mathcal{B}}}. \eeq So, it will be sufficient for us to compute $\mathcal{I}(q,p;z)$ as a function of $z$.
 Using the diagrammatic expression for $W_{U.\mathcal{B}}$ in equation \eqref{eq:Wigner_diag}, we can write,

 The first blob with no legs comes out of the integral since this piece is independent of $U$.
-To evaluate the rest of the integral $\mathcal{J}$, we first expand out the part of the exponential containing blobs with one pair of legs attached.
-The piece with two pairs of legs is left in the exponent as it is.
+To evaluate the rest of the integral $\mathcal{J}$, we can expand out the part of the exponential containing blobs with one pair of legs attached.
 Thus we get,

-Notice that we have not yet performed the Haar integration and hence the legs are still un-contracted.
-Let's now focus on the $n$-th term in the above sum in equation \eqref{eq:HaarInt1}.
-Firstly, note that for $n$ odd, the integral vanishes.
-Further, when $n$ is even, out of all the terms in the binomial expansion of $B$, only those contribute which have the same power of $U$ and $U^*$, because the Haar integral is non-zero only when we have an equal number $U$s and $U^*$s in the integrand.
-So, from the expansion of $B$, we pick only those terms which have an equal number of $U$s and $U^*$s.
-For $n=2p$, we can make the replacement: